-The Canal Fulton Public Library will be closed July 4th for Independence Day.
-But then on Monday, July 6th we will reopen our building to the public – on a very limited basis.
+The Canal Fulton Public Library has reopened our building to the public – on a very limited basis.

-We’re pleased to announce that on Monday, July 6th, we will reopen to the public.
+We’re pleased to announce that on Monday, July 6th, we reopened to the public.
 We are as excited to welcome you back to the library as you are to return, but it will not be business as usual.
 We ask for your patience and cooperation.

 Our top priority is the health and safety of our staff and customers.
 That means continuing to follow the orders and guidance coming from Governor DeWine, the Ohio Department of Health and local public health officials.